egendata/docs/content/egendata-core/data/messages.md

 Property | Purpose
 --- | ---
 type | DATA_READ_REQUEST
-aud |  <INFO>
+JWT_DEFAULTS.aud |  <INFO>
-exp |  <INFO>
+JWT_DEFAULTS.exp |  <INFO>
-iat |  <INFO>
+JWT_DEFAULTS.iat |  <INFO>
-iss | <INFO>
+JWT_DEFAULTS.iss | <INFO>
 sub | <INFO>
-paths | The paths to the data the service is requesting to read,
-- domain | The domain of the data the service requests to read.
-By default it is its own domain but could also be a different service's domain._
-- area | The section of data the service requests to read, for example education, languages soon._
+paths | The paths to the data the service is requesting to read, paths.domain | The domain of the data the service requests to read.
+By default it is its own domain but could also be a different service's domain._ paths.area | The section of data the service requests to read, for example education, languages soon._

 ---